5 Linux Twitter Clients You Probably Don’t Know About

 I highly recommend this one, if you’re looking for a good KDE Twitter client.
 Even if you use Gnome, this one’s awesome enough to use anyway.

-Ubuntu users can click here to install Qwit, users of other Linux distributions need to only check their distro’s package manager for the program or download Qwit from the project’s Google Code page.
+You only need to check your distro's package manager for the program or download Qwit from the project's Google Code page.

 Alternatively, users of any Linux distribution can use the portable version of Qwit found over at PortableLinuxApps.
 This is particularly useful if you’re a Gnome guy, like me, and would prefer to not install any QT dependencies on your system.